hr30/hello-world/README.md

 # hello-world
-First trial of opening a repositry
+First trial of opening a repository

 I deleted the first read me because I didn't really understand how to use GitHub and what is it good for.
+So it's more a restart of this repository.